automediaAI/in-n-out/README.md

 # in-n-out
-A webUI to deal with JSON lists
+A webUI to deal with JSON array